bobbrowning/track-n-trace/README.md

 level=norm          # comment out to switch traces off. ip=192.168.0.12     # If omitted, transactions from any IP will be traced
                     #    Requires aditional code.
-source=admin.js     # Only trace if ip address of the client this this priority=bob,extra  # Priority list, comma separated.
+source=admin.js     # Only trace if the ip address of the client is this priority=bob,extra  # Priority list, comma separated.
 If omitted assumed
                     #   [min,norm,verbose,silly]
 note=Test 36        # Optional note at beginning of trace listing